edvler/yii2-adldap-module/docs/USAGE_WITH_USER_MODEL.md

 //...
 ```

-### 7. Add the LdapController to the controllerMap in the config/console.php (basic template)
+### 7. Add the LdapController to the controllerMap in the config/console.conf (basic template) OR console/config/main.conf (advanced template).
+Maybe the 'controllerMap' section is commented out.
 ```php
 'controllerMap' => [
     //...